Building a Science Fantasy World Map From Star Systems to Magical Realms

 🌌 2.
 The Blood Comet

 Description: A deep-red comet that appears only during planetary alignments, believed to be the egg of a cosmic serpent.
-In Zalonia, it represents one of the great beasts.
-There are a total of 99 great beasts according to legend, and one is bound to appear when this red comet is seen.
+In Zalonia, it represents one of the great beasts, the Lupian Gnawer.
+There are a total of 99 great beasts according to legend, and the lupian gnawer is bound to appear when this red comet is seen.

-Impacts: Its passing causes mutation in unborn children—sometimes blessed, sometimes cursed.
+Impacts: The red comet’s passing can cause mutation in unborn children—sometimes blessed, sometimes cursed.

 Cults believe drinking water touched by the comet’s light grants visions of the future or madness, or even both.

 Alchemists harvest rare “comet dust” that temporarily enhances magic.
-The magical aspect weakens as time goes by and is usually unworkable within a week so it has to be used fast.
-Those that keep track of the red comet do so, so they can have magic users ready for when the comet appears.
+The magical aspect weakens as time goes by and is usually unworkable within a week, so it has to be used quickly.
+Those who keep track of the red comet do so, so they can have magic users ready for when the comet appears.

 Entire cities shut off their lights, fearing the comet might “choose” souls for abduction.